-Putting these two insights together helps designers with constrained power budgets make informed choices of the architecture that gracefully trade off accuracy for power.
-The final architecture depends only the PCA graphs and the decided variance to retain.
-Therefore, given a power budget, the designer can identify a reduced amount of variance to retain across all layers that meets this budget.
+Putting these two insights together helps designers with constrained energy budgets make informed choices of the architecture that gracefully trade off accuracy for energy.
+The final architecture depends only on the PCA graphs and the decided variance to retain.
+Therefore, given an energy budget, it is possible to identify a reduced amount of variance to retain across all layers that meets this budget.
 From the PCA graphs, the percentage of variance retained immediately identifies layer-wise width, and the depth can be identified from the contraction of the layer-wise widths.
 For even more aggressive pruning, the graphs expose the layers most resilient to pruning that can be targeted further.
-Note that all of these insights are available to us without a single retraining iteration.
-Thus a given power budget can directly translate to an architecture, making efficient use of time and compute power.
+Note that all of these insights are available without a single retraining iteration.
+Thus a given energy budget can directly translate to an architecture, making efficient use of time and compute power.